 Sometimes you have to learn things the hard way.
-There are many technological man-traps waiting for you out there - believe us, we have the scars.
-Here are ten of the most dangerous; step warily around them and carry on...
+Here are ten of the most dangerous tech traps - believe us, we have the scars.

 1. Teach your mum the internet